 wash your hands with soap and water regularly or use an alcohol-based hand sanitiser

-do not share bedding or towels with people who are unwell and may have monkeypox
+do not share bedding or towels with people who are unwell and may have mpox

-do not have close contact with people who are unwell and may have monkeypox
+do not have close contact with people who are unwell and may have mpox

 Content supplied by the NHS and adapted for Ireland by the HSE